Gharieb91/zero_day/0x00-vagrant/README.md

-It prints the core operating system's name
+It prints the core operating system name